 These types of transactions assume the lowest risk for the merchant provider and the issuing bank.
 The credit/debit card is present at the time of the transaction, the card’s full magnetic stripe is read by the terminal, and a signature is obtained from the cardholder by a representative at the time of the transaction.

-This is the rate charged when a transaction is manually keyed-in using AVS - Address Verification Service (card #, expiration date, address, zip code and CVV code all match).
-By manually keyed, this means an employee or owner takes down the information relative to the card, but the owner of the card is not present, or does not swipe and sign the transaction.
+This is the rate charged when a transaction is manually keyed-in using AVS – Address Verification Service (card #, expiration date, address, zip code, and CVV code all match).
+By manually keyed, this means an employee or owner takes down the information relative to the card, but the owner of the card is not present or does not swipe and sign the transaction.

 These types of transactions are deemed to be “Mid-Qualified Transactions” when one or more of the “Qualified” conditions were not met.

-This type of transaction rate is charged when manually keying-in a transaction without using Address Verification Service.
+This type of transaction rate is charged when manually keying-in a transaction without using the Address Verification Service.
 Non-Qualified Transactions are when one or more of the “Qualified” conditions are not met, or: